eead-csic-compbio/scripting_linux_shell/session1.md

 ls -l data/dummy*
 ```

+You should get the info of both files within the directory, since both names start with `dummy`:

+'''
+-rw-rw-r-- 1 osboxes osboxes 0 Sep 24 12:38 data/dummydata
+-rw-rw-r-- 1 osboxes osboxes 0 Sep 24 13:06 data/dummydata2
+'''

 In general, by combining absolute and relative paths, and special symbols for current, parent and home directory, you should be able to manage yourself within the linux directory hierarchy from the location of your choice.

 There is another powerful way to avoid moving around in linux, and have "at hand" the files you wish to work with.
 For example, we want to access a file as if it was located within the current directory, when the file is actually located in a different directory.
 We can do this without making an actual copy of the file.
 We can create links to files (or directories) with the `ln -s` command, and access the actual files using path of the links instead of the actual paths of the files.
 For example, try: